braze-inc/braze-docs/_docs/_user_guide/administrative/access_braze/braze_instances.md

 {% alert important %}
 When integrating your SDK, use the "SDK Endpoint", not the "REST Endpoint".

-When using endpoints for API calls, use the "REST Enpoint".
+When using endpoints for API calls, use the "REST Endpoint".
 {% endalert %}